rudderlabs/rudderstack-docs/destinations/analytics/aws-personalize.md

 **Find the open-source transformer code for this destination in our** [**GitHub repo**](https://github.com/rudderlabs/rudder-transformer/tree/master/v0/destinations/personalize)**.**
 {% endhint %}

+{% hint style="success" %}
+To use PutUsers and PutItems for Personalize please use latest rudder-server and rudder-transformer images.
+{% endhint %}

 ## **Getting Started**

 In order to enable dumping data to AWS Personalize, you will first need to add it as a destination to the source from which you are sending event data.
 Once the destination is enabled, events from RudderStack will start to flow to AWS Personalize.